nroduit/nroduit.github.io/content/basics/customize/preferences.en.md

 Here is the priority order to set a property:

 1. Java System property providing from parameters of [weasis:config](../../../getting-started/weasis-protocol/#modify-the-launch-parameters) or the [launching URI](https://github.com/nroduit/weasis-pacs-connector#launch-weasis-with-other-parameters))
-2. Property defined in weasis/conf/ext-config.properties or in weasis/conf/config.properties
+2. Property defined in weasis/conf/xxx.json
 3. The default value of the property (see table below)

 Example to change language property (It will work only during the first launch of Weasis on a user session, otherwise delete ${user.home}/.weasis/preferences/).